OpenChargingCloud/WWCP_OCPI/WWCP_OCPIv2.2/README.md

 # WWCP OCPI v2.2 Implementation

-This software implements the [Open Charge Point Interface (OCPI)](https://github.com/ocpi/ocpi) in C# / .NET Framework 4.7.2+.
+This software implements the [Open Charge Point Interface (OCPI)](https://github.com/ocpi/ocpi) in C# / .NET Framework 4.8+.
 A .NET Core 5 version will be available in the near future.

 ## Differences to the official protocol

 The following desribes differences of this implementation to the official protocol specification.
-Most changes are intended to simplify the daily operations business or to support additional concepts/methods like the *German Calibration Law (Eichrecht)*.
+Most changes are intended to simplify the daily operations business or to support additional concepts/methods like the *European General Data Protection Regulation (GDPR)* and the *German Calibration Law (Eichrecht)*.

 ### Access Tokens